-The Different Forms of Neglect
+The Different Types of Neglect

-Physical neglect is the most common form of child neglect, and it involves the failure of a caregiver to provide for the basic physical needs of the child, such as food, shelter, clothing, and even sanitary living conditions.
-A person can also be found guilty of neglect if he or she abandons the child or fails to properly supervise the child over an extended period of time (usually a matter of days or weeks).
+Physical neglect is the most common form of child neglect.
+It involves the failure of a caregiver to provide for the basic physical needs associated with a child's welfare, such as food, shelter, clothing, and sanitary living conditions.
+Most children can't take care of these physical needs alone and it is considered a form of domestic violence.

 Psychological or Emotional Neglect